🕒 5 min read · 📝 871 words

 The millennium is not a geopolitical era — it is the season of faithful obedience in a believer’s life.

-- Satan bound = sinful impulses restrained Psalm 16:7
+- Satan bound = sinful impulses restrained Proverbs 16:7

 - Saints reigning = walking in obedience